If you are deaf or hard of hearing, there are several different ways to access essential services and supports.

 Hearing Services Program (HSP).

-The HSP funds hearing supports for Australian citizens and permanent residents, including children and young people under 26 through an organisation called Hearing Australia.
-Some people will continue to be supported over 26 years if they meet a specific criteria.
+The HSP funds hearing supports for Australian citizens and permanent residents with hearing loss, including children and young people under 26.

 Services and supports may include: